-As the New York City Department of Education resumes in-person schooling this fall, most schools and early childhood programs will operate on a blended learning model.
-This means that each week, students will have some school days in person, and some school days remotely.
-Learning Bridges is a new program that will provide free child care options for children from 3-K through 8th grade on days when they are scheduled for remote learning.
+As the New York City Department of Education resumes in-person schooling, most schools and early childhood programs are operating on a blended learning model.
+This means that each week, students have some school days in person, and some school days remotely.
+Learning Bridges is a new program that provides free child care options for children from 3-K through 8th grade on days when they are scheduled for remote learning.

 How to Apply

 - If you are interested in the Learning Bridges program, please complete this application.